-This has a larger maximum amplitude than the first flexion for this lens profile, fades off with the same power law index away from the lens, and oscillates around the lens as a spin-3 quantity rather than a spin-1 quantity.
-For the explicit derivation of the flexion for more complicated density profiles, namely the softened isothermal sphere and the cosmologically motivated Navarro-Frenk-White profile, see Figure 47 for a comparison as well as Bacon et al. (2006).
+\mathcal{G} has a larger peak value than the first flexion for the SIS, although both \mathcal{F} and \mathcal{G} fall off with the same power law index away from the lens.
+For the explicit derivation of the flexion for more complicated density profiles, namely the softened isothermal sphere and the cosmologically motivated Navarro-Frenk-White profile, see Figure ?? for a comparison as well as Bacon et al. (2006).